Hiswe/hiswe-website/README.md

 ### TODO

-1.
+1. Update Content
-  - Responsive top menu
+- Add a *robot.txt*
-  - Change icons to SVG (see [CSS-trick](http://css-tricks.com/icon-fonts-vs-svg/))
+- *js* and *css* files shouldn't be in the repo.
-- Update Content
+ They should be on AWS.
-- Add a robot.txt
+- Prod here
 - Replace matrix by [matrix3d](http://9elements.com/html5demos/matrix3d/)
 - Retina images
 - Responsive images